userbotindo/Anjani/README.md

 Set up your bot configuration variables by renaming `config.env_sample` to `config.env` and edit it with your values.

+Configuration must be done before running the bot, otherwise it will fail to run.

 ### Dependencies

 Install all required dependencies by running